yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

 1. Create a VPC.
 Refer to [Create a VPC](../cloud-add-vpc/#create-a-vpc).
 Make sure your VPC is in the same region as the application VPC to which you will connect your endpoint.
 1. Deploy a YugabyteDB cluster in the VPC.
 Refer to [Create a cluster](../../create-clusters/).

-To use ybm CLI, you need to do the following:
+In addition, if you want to use [ybm CLI](../../../managed-automation/managed-cli/) to create PSEs, you need to do the following:

 - Create an API key.
 Refer to [API keys](../../../managed-automation/managed-apikeys/).
 - Install and configure ybm CLI.
 Refer to [Install and configure](../../../managed-automation/managed-cli/managed-cli-overview/).